alpheios-project/arethusa/docs/content/plugin_guide.md

 application startup.
 It has an internal data store, where it holds references to a document's sentences.
-These sentences are objects that have an id - they usually have other properties as well (such as tokens), but they don't interest here.
+These sentences are objects that have an id - they usually have other properties as well (such as tokens), but they don't interest us here.
 We add these sentences by passing an array of objects in `navigator.addSentences(sentences)` and call `navigator.updateId()` to finish the initialization of the `navigator`.

-Take care to do all this **after** you have called `configurator.defineConfiguration(conf)` - the `navigator`, as almost every part of `Arethusa` already communicates with the `configurator` to set itself up properly.
+Take care to do all this **after** you have called `configurator.defineConfiguration(conf)` - the `navigator`, as with almost every core part of `Arethusa`, already communicates with the `configurator` to set itself up properly.

 The error message in our `watch` task should now uncover, that we have